liubo404/pivotspring/en/chapter-2/XML.md

 The two environments are completely decoupled, and the tests are very easy to write.
 Figure 2-3 displays a typical structure for a Spring Maven project with a split configuration for production and a test environment.

+!
+In this example, the configuration files were created under a directory named spring to emphasize that these are Spring configuration files, because in a more complex project there could be XML configuration files for other purpose(for example, logging or caching stored outside of the spring directory).
+The code in this book intentionally skips the spring directory from the path to reduce the size of the quotes and to make the list of configuration files more readable.

+In the configuraton files, and when instantiating contexts, resources are usually prefixed with a word that tells the Spring container where they are located.
+These prefixes can be used for any type of resources needed in an application.
+Consider a standard Mavensetup for a project like the one in Figure 2-3, Table 2-1 shows the paths where a Spring container would look for resource files depending on the prefix.

+_Table 2-1.
+Prefixes and Corresponding Paths_